 I AM Even When You Doubt

 The Israelites had been rescued from the bondage of 400 years in Egypt through God's great plan of deliverance.
-As they flee from their oppressors they come upon a great obstacle, the Red Sea.
-They can see no way forward, with their own strength and power, there is none.
-As they grumble in hopelessness, Moses demands that they trust in the Lord, for it is His strength that will get them through this trail.
-How many times are we just like these people, faced with a struggle, trial, or obstacle in life, and we can see no way forward.
+When the Israelites fled from Egypt they came upon a great obstacle, the Red Sea.
+As they grumbled in hopelessness, Moses demanded they trust in the Lord, for it is His strength that will get them through this trial.
 Will we trust in the Lord's promises?
-If He has called us to this place in life, He will surely make a way through, and it might not be what we expect.
+If He has called us to a place in life, He will surely make a way through, and it might not be what we expect.

 Verses: